davenkin/springboot-mongo-kafka-eda-template/README.md

 ### Introduction

-- This is a template project for event driven architecture(EDA) with MongoDB and Kafka.
+- Demo project for event driven architecture implementation with Spring Boot, MongoDB and Kafka using transactional outbox pattern.

 ### How to run